School Info

 From 2011

 Ms Suzanne Billington took over as School Principal in January 2011.
 With this new Leadership, the school had an opportunity to review its vision for learning and what this means in the 21st Century.
 Community consultation and rich professional conversations on a number of occasions have supported the school to develop strategic goals which drive the future direction of the school.
-These conversations as a community have occurred regularly over the last ten years to ensure the schools practices reflect the current thinking of the school and its community.
+These conversations as a community have occurred regularly over the last fourteen years to ensure the schools practices reflect the current thinking of the school and its community.
 These can be found in the School's Charter and reflect the future focus of the school.

 The Tauriko School community believes that Future Focussed teaching and learning will utilise 21st century technologies and teaching and learning practices in a purposeful way.
 We want our students to be fully prepared to take part in a society as contributing 21st Century citizens.
 Our 5Cs - Communication, Collaboration, Creativity, Citizenship and Critical Thinking are skills that underpin learning across the curriculum.